ugermann/eidf-epcc-cluster/details_topics.md

       - **Support Availability:** Proposal to have at least one staff member available on Slack to respond within 2 hours of a request or less.
       - **Privilege Elevation:** Discussion about granting higher privilege status to certain community members to quickly resolve issues, while adhering to the necessary security and policy considerations.

+## 11. **Having a well defined process for data transfer from university machines to the cluster**
+**Nuance:** We lack a well defined method for data transfer, forcing users to use the login node as an intermediary, or, altogether to store the data on the internet to be downloaded.
+**Existing ideas**:
+ - Upload data on the internet, somewhere like huggingface or github or gdrive and then download on nodes.
+ - We need something that uses the university network instead for more speed
+ - Ideally, there should be an official process for cloning PVCs.

 ## Next Steps
 Following the meeting, the decisions reached will be documented and shared with the entire community.
 The new policies will be proposed to the EIDF staff members and a decision will be made by them, the details of which will be shared with the community.
 Implementation will proceed in accordance with the agreed-upon policies and